edipox/wunderlistux/README.md

 If you super liked it  [buy me a coffee :coffee:](http://ko-fi.com/A553N9).

-If you disked it you still could :star: the github project and [buy me a coffee :coffee:](http://ko-fi.com/A553N9) :)
+If you disliked it you still could :star: the github project and [buy me a coffee :coffee:](http://ko-fi.com/A553N9) :)

 ## TODO
 * Color picker to customize headerbar.